SurvivorGrim/PipBoy-Pi5/README.md

 <img src="https://github.com/SurvivorGrim/PipBoy-Pi5/blob/main/images/Heatsinks.jpg" width="30%">

-3. **Modifying the Pip-Boy Housing**
+3. **Modifying the PipBoy Housing**
-    - Remove the pegs and mounts from the inside of the Pip-Boy, ensuring to leave the four mounts designated for the Raspberry Pi intact.
+    - Remove the pegs and mounts from the inside of the PipBoy, ensuring to leave the four mounts designated for the Raspberry Pi intact.
     - Using a carving tool, create a square cutout as illustrated in the accompanying diagram to accommodate the encoder knob.
 Ensure that the drilled hole fits the knob securely.

 <img src="https://github.com/SurvivorGrim/PipBoy-Pi5/blob/main/images/003.jpg" width="30%"> <img src="https://github.com/SurvivorGrim/PipBoy-Pi5/blob/main/images/004.jpg" width="30%"> <img src="https://github.com/SurvivorGrim/PipBoy-Pi5/blob/main/images/005.jpg" width="30%">